 If the answer to any of the above questions is “yes,” early treatment may be indicated.
 Orthodontic problems that are typically treated with early phase treatment include cross bites or narrow palates, open bites and underbite.
 Once all of the permanent teeth have fully erupted, there will generally be an additional phase of treatment to ensure the best outcome.

 Drs Battistoni and Beam offer a complimentary new patient exam to assess your child’s orthodontic needs.
 If treatment is indicated, we’ll discuss why and what specifically is needed.
 If orthodontic problems are evident but no early treatment is indicated, we will continue to periodically monitor your child’s teeth and jaw development at no fee until the time is appropriate for treatment.
 This allows us to begin treatment at precisely the right time to guarantee the best results.

 If you have a child seven years or older that has not been evaluated by an orthodontist, feel free to contact our office.
 We look to working together with you and your family, creating smiles that last a lifetime.

-The Oak Park and La Grange orthodontists at Battistoni and Beam Orthodontics provide the highest quality orthodontic treatment.
-From stylish colored braces to Invisalign, no matter what your orthodontic issue is, our team is here to help.
-We strive to provide cutting edge, caring and affordable orthodontics in La Grange, Countryside, Oak Park, Elmwood Park, River Forest and the surrounding area.
-Dr Battistoni and Dr Beam are committed to ensuring every patient has an exceptional experience on their way to their dream smile.
+Drs.
+Battistoni and Beam provide the highest quality orthodontic treatment.
+We strive to provide cutting-edge, caring and affordable orthodontics in La Grange, Countryside, Oak Park, Elmwood Park, River Forest and the surrounding area.